Phan-The-Manh/long-document-rag/README.md

 ### 🔍 Retrieval Strategy
 The system employs a multi-stage retrieval pipeline to maximize "groundedness":
 * **Query Transformation:** The system rewrites the user's natural language query into a **Search Triad** (Semantic, Keyword, and Metadata filters) to capture both conceptual and exact-match data.
-* **Factor-Based Searching:** The retriever searches across all factors first; it includes **fallback logic** where it relaxes constraints (e.g., broadening the metadata filter) if the primary search returns empty.
-* **Precision Re-ranking:** We initially retrieve up to 15 potential contexts but use **FlashRank** to select the **Top 5** most relevant snippets.
-This ensures the LLM receives only high-signal data.
+* **Hybrid Searching + Re-ranking:** Searching with factors in **the triad** to capture up to 15 candidates across all data layers, which FlashRank then distills into the Top 5 high-signal contexts to eliminate noise for the LLM.

 ### 🤖 Agentic Logic
-The system is orchestrated using **LangGraph** to manage state and complex decision-making:
+The system is orchestrated using **LangGraph**.
+This allows to intervene into nodes, branching logics, which is useful to develop more complex iterative loop, multi-hop reasoning and self-correction agent.
-* **Stateful Iteration:** Using a directed graph, the agent can maintain the state of the search and "loop back" to refine its query if the initial retrieval is insufficient.
-* **Self-Correction:** The agent evaluates the retrieved evidence against the user's question before generating a response, significantly reducing the risk of hallucination in dense, 100-page contexts.

 ---